 It also became critical to establish readers’ habits early, as it noticed that high digital reading has a clear correlation with subscription sales.

-Milestones reached by Amedia prove its strategy is right: Finnmark Dagblad newspaper began to have more digital than print subscribers.
+Milestones reached by Amedia proved its strategy is right: Finnmark Dagblad newspaper began to have more digital than print subscribers.
 Vestby Avis was the first newspaper to break even on subscription-based revenue only.
 And in 2016, it delivered a €46 million bottom line; now the company is debt free.